flutter/flutter/specs/style-guide.md

 Types (i.e. classes, typedefs (function signature definitions) and enums) are named UpperCamelCase.
 Everything else (methods, fields, variables, constants, enum values, etc) is lowerCamelCase.
-Global double and string constants are prefixed with k.
-Prefer using a static const in a relevant class than using a global constant.
+Constant doubles and strings are prefixed with k.
+Prefer using a local const or a static const in a relevant class than using a global constant.

 Don't name your libraries (no ```library``` keyword).
 Name the files in ```lower_under_score.dart``` format.